1kgrice/6gc4d7e1d844d2238009a1037a3b9fa1e98960d40/README.md

 docker-compose run web rake data:tags:rebuild
 ```

 For the sake of efficiency, only a small subset of the data is included with the seeds.
-The actual app in production lists around 250,000 products and has been optimized accordingly.
+The actual app in production lists around 250,000 products from Gumroad creators and has been optimized accordingly.

 Visit <http://localhost:3000> to access the local app.